Directorate General Health & Consumers

 • act as a platform for cooperation and collaboration on health information at European level.

-During the Experts Group on Health Information (EGHI) meeting on 29-30 May 2013 the idea of exploring the possibility of establishing a health information European Research Infrastructure Consortium (ERIC) was introduced.
+During the Expert Group on Health Information (EGHI) meeting on 29-30 May 2013 the idea of exploring the possibility of establishing a health information European Research Infrastructure Consortium (ERIC) was introduced.
 See the Non-paper on "Health Information System European Research Infrastructure Consortium" – HIS ERIC, which aims to describe elements of a possible long-term health information and knowledge system.

 As a result of a brainstorming during the meeting in May 2013 an Ad-hoc Core working group on a potential ERIC on health information was established and proceeded on the initial discussions.
 Their deliberations are summarized in the document 'A potential ERIC on Health - Scoping paper for considerations of EU Member States and EEA/EFTA countries in the Expert Group on Health Information', which was discussed during the EGHI meeting on 22 January 2014.